 Looking at some prior consolidation breakouts with somewhat similar setups we can see the price typically ran between 24% and 28%, with a bigger one recently of 45% (they don’t need to be exact, and the prior entries don’t need to be perfect, we are just getting an idea of how far price is running).
 Therefore, I reasoned a 23% target had a good chance of being reached on the consolidation breakout I was trading.

 On this trade, I expected to hold the trade through a bit of choppiness, because if you look at a few of my prior measurements, they included a bit of choppiness.
-By looking at how the price has moved prior, this helps you know what to expect.
+By looking at how the price has moved in the past you have a better idea of what to expect going forward.
 A few of those prior percentage runs lasted almost two months.
 So I knew going in this trade could take that long.

 Here’s one more example.